em-vikrant/formgenerator/README.md

 ## RUN

-* Locate the application:- check example directory in build created after compilation.
+* Locate the application:- check examples directory in build created after the compilation.